luciancooper/tty-strings/README.md

 ### `sliceChars(string, [beginIndex, [endIndex]])`

 Slice a string by character index.
-Behaves like the native [String.slice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice), except that indexes refer to grapheme clusters within the string, and it handles ANSI escape sequences.
+Behaves like the native [String.slice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice), except that indexes refer to grapheme clusters within the string.

+Input string may contain ANSI escape sequences.
+Style and hyperlink sequences that apply to the sliced portion of the string will be preserved, while all other types of control sequences will be ignored and will not be included in the output slice.

  * `string` - Input string to slice.
  * `beginIndex` - Character index (defaults to `0`) at which to begin the slice.
 Negative values specify a position measured from the character length of the string.